 |Canon G9 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||Y|

 |Sony RX100 II||Y||stereo||mono||-||-||micro||2.0||Y||Y||-|

 It is notable that the A6500 has a hotshoe, while the RX100 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The A6500 is a recent model that features in the current product line-up of Sony.
-In contrast, the RX100 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX100 was succeeded by the Sony RX100 II.
+Both the A6500 and the RX100 have been discontinued, but can regularly be found used on eBay.
+The RX100 was replaced by the Sony RX100 II, while the A6500 was followed by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.